 Saturday, August 1 at 12pm – Brighton & Hove Pride – Preston Park – Brighton, UKAlso also the Ribcage music video is in editing now!
 EXCITING!!I am also hard at work writing a ton of things.
 Occasionally some of the things I am writing feel very relevant to the world, and I can’t help but share.
 Recently, a male editor from Oprah magazine responded to a question that was pretty alarming to me.
 A woman asked if she could pull off a crop top, and he responded by saying, “If (and only if) you have a flat stomach.”

 I know, right?
 THE WORST.
 If I had a magazine, it would just be poems about how beautiful everyone is, and then in the margins it would have pictures of baby animals mid-sneeze.
 The statement from the editor was so relevant to a piece I had just written for my next book (!!!!!!!), that I decided to share it on faceland.
 I have also decided to post it here, so that you can reference it when someone sucks really bad and says stupid bullshit like “glorifying obesity” when fat girls aren’t ashamed of their bodies.
+It’s ok to love the body you’re in!
+In fact, it’s more than ok, it’s encouraged!
+Accepting your body whatever size you are is boosting your confidence and loving YOURSELF!
+You can be a larger woman and still be healthy; you can take part in your favourite sports, find a tennis instructor near me or join the local football team.
+It’s YOUR body and you can still take part in any activity you want to!
 Ok, angel kittens, I leave you with this poem. xoxo

 Everyone is a Babe